 How can I help my pet have a healthy mouth?

 Regular health checks will help to identify any development of dental disease and will allow your veterinarian to discuss the best management plan for your pet.
-For adult cats and dogs with existing dental disease, a dental treatment with a scale and polish under general anaesthetic is often necessary to get their mouth back into top condition.
+For adult cats and dogs with existing dental disease, a dental treatment to remove plaque and tartar from under the gum line is often necessary to get their mouth back into top condition.
 This will allow us to start preventative measures with a clean mouth and prevent, or slow down, dental disease developing again in the future.

-There are things you can do at home such as introducing vet diets, in particular dental diets that can significantly reduce the development of tartar.
+There are things you can do at home such as introducing vet prescription diets, in particular dental diets that can significantly reduce the development of tartar.
 Some chewy treats are also specifically designed to reduce tartar, promote healthy gums and freshen breath.
+For best results, look out for the VOHC (Veterinary Oral Health Council) approval on products.

 If your pet is calm and relaxed, daily brushing of their teeth with a specially designed pet toothbrush and toothpaste is also very beneficial.